RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Now that you're near Ewha University and the Hongdae area, the next obvious thing to try is the neighborhood's shopping opportunities.
 With four universities so close to each other, it is packed with everything the students need including cheap shopping.

-The metro stations are also a good choice for shopping as they often have underground shopping malls.
+The metro stations are also a good choice for shopping as they often have underground shopping centres.
 Some of the best can be found at Gangnam or Jamsil stations.

 Rooftop party - Seoul - travel